|

 2. Libraries of Soundfiles (aiff or WAV files) or Loops

 which you have created or collected together from diverse sources.
+3. A compositional Procedure or Methodology.
+Some advise before you begin:

 - Don't try to make an Electronic Music Composition that